valderman/haste-compiler/README.md

 Haste also has its own set of command line arguments.
 Invoke it with --help to read more about them.

 Reactive web EDSL
 -----------------

-Haste comes with an (as of yet) incomplete, very basic, environment for writing client side web applications in a reactive fashion.
-See the included modules Haste.Reactive and Haste.Reactive.DOM for more details.
+Haste comes with a basic, environment for writing client side web applications in a reactive fashion.
+See Fursuit for more information.

 As the reactive library relies heavily on Applicative, you may find the idiom brackets of the Strathclyde Haskell Enhancement